A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Acknowledgment

 \section{Acknowledgment}

 The authors thank Naveen Goutham for code and advice on forecast calibration.
-The authors thank the institut de Mathématiques pour la Planète Terre for (partial) funding (iMPT 2021).
+The authors thank the institut de Mathématiques pour la Planète Terre for (partial) funding (iMPT-AAP2021).
+This work was partially supported by the grant ANR-23-ERCC-0006 from Agence nationale de la recherche (ANR).
 This research was produced within the framework of Energy4Climate Interdisciplinary Center (E4C) of IP Paris and Ecole des Ponts ParisTech.
 This research was supported by 3rd Programme d’Investissements d’Avenir [ANR-18-EUR-0006-02].